danxgallery/danxgallery.github.io/README.md

-# igme230
+# Portfolio
-This Repository is where I put all of my course work.
+This is my portfolio.